prathimacode-hub/Hacktoberfest-2022/README.md

 **4. FarmArk**

 FarmArk is an app designed for facilitation of farmers and address them with all the needed farming solutions for their greens to prosper and excel.

+**4. Awesome_Python_Scripts**

+A Curated Collection of Awesome Python Scripts that will make you go wow.

+**4. PyAlgo-Tree**

+PyAlgo-Tree aims to be a finest hub of various data structures and algorithms you need to know in python across different topics and fields.

 ## 👀Are You Feeling Overwhelmed?